Home and Garden in Persian

 Traditional Persian Home Design

-Persian homes are known for their unique architectural features, blending historical influences with practical designs.
-Some key elements include:
+Persian homes are known for their unique architectural features, blending historical influences with practical design.

 - Badgir (بادگیر): Windcatchers used to cool the house naturally.

-- Orsi (ارسی): Stained glass windows that allow natural light to create colorful patterns inside the home.
+- Orsi (ارسی): Stained glass windows creating colorful light patterns indoors.

-- Bukhari (بخاری): A traditional fireplace for warmth during winter.
+- Bukhari (بخاری): A traditional fireplace for winter warmth.

 Persian Gardens: A Reflection of Paradise

-Persian gardens are famous worldwide for their symmetrical layouts, flowing water, and lush greenery.
-These gardens are designed to provide a peaceful retreat from the outside world.
-Some of the most famous Persian gardens include:
+Persian gardens are famous worldwide for their symmetry, flowing water, and lush greenery.
+These gardens are designed as peaceful retreats inspired by the concept of paradise.

 - Shazdeh Garden in Kerman